olehmisar/haxilium/README.md

     - __less than__ `ingame` __OR__
     - __greater than__ `ingame` __AND less than__ `admin`

-If player does not have enough rights to execute command, `AccessToCommandDeniedError` will be thrown.
+If a player does not have enough rights to execute a command, `AccessToCommandDeniedError` will be thrown.
 It is good to handle this:

 ```ts
 import { UnknownCommandError, AccessToCommandDeniedError } from 'haxilium'